 • Naval Research Lab

-The inside of a warehouse with people in hardhats assebling a rocket
+The inside of a warehouse with RMC engineering students working amongst other people in hardhats assembling a rocket

 advising and mentorship